holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Organization may designate other ***“Partners”*** in addition to the Ratifiers to assist with its governance and operations, provided any such Partners have also agreed to abide by all relevant terms of this Constitution.
 Each Partner may rely upon the authorities granted by this Constitution to the full extent that the Ratifiers held such authorities before adopting it.
 All of the responsibilities and constraints on a Partner come from this Constitution and the outputs of its processes, and from any legal duties the Partner has to the Organization and while acting on its behalf.
 No implicit expectations or constraints have any power over a Partner, and nor do any dictates issued outside the authority granted by this Constitution.

+When the Organization grants Partner status to someone, it creates a ***“Partner Relationship”*** between that person and the Organization.
+Any promises either party makes to the other in conjunction with the grant of Partner status are part of that Partner Relationship.
+Unless otherwise agreed, each party needs the other's consent to change these agreements.
+However, either party may still end the Partner Relationship without the consent of the other.
+Doing so immediately ends that person's rights and responsibilities as a Partner.

 ## Article 1: Organizational Structure